onnx/onnx-tensorflow/doc/API.md

 `graph_def` : Tensorflow Graph Proto object.

-`output` : A string specifying the name of the output graph node.
+`output` : List of string or a string specifying the name of the output graph node.

 `opset` : Opset version number, list or tuple.